The New Sniff

 - There's no more Lycos code. the code is 100% original.
 We're free to do with it whatever we wish.

 - Notwithstanding the enhanced functionality, the code is now 4 times smaller (about 1000 lines), clearer, cleaner and easier to change/enhance.
-It is written in perl5, using the Berkeley-DB interfaces.
+It is written in perl5, using Berkeley-DB for the stored index.
 This replaces over 4000 lines of difficult to understand C code, perl, and C-shell scripts.
 In addition, the code is now more cohesive: for example, the index inverter which used to be implemented in 4 programs is now a single script.

 - I actually even put-in full English word stemming but disabled it by default after realizing that stemming actually makes things worse dealing with technical data where you want to be specific. (e.g. stemming converts SGI to SGY, and programmable [logic] to [software] program) anyway, the stemming hooks are included if I ever wish to activate them.